-In consultation with deans and the Faculty Senate, a senior academic officer responsible for preparing recommendations to the University President regarding tenure and promotion may appoint an Executive Tenure and Promotion Advisory Committee to provide selective review and consultation in preparation of such recommendations.
-This committee, comprising a broadly representative group of full Professors with acknowledged distinction, will not constitute an additional level of review but will function only as advisory within the existing review process at that level.
-Terms, scope, and internal working procedures will be determined collaboratively between the committee and the appointing officer.
+In consultation with deans and the Faculty Senate, the Provost and Senior Vice President for USF Health will each appoint an Executive Tenure and Promotion Advisory Committee to provide selective review and consultation in preparation of their recommendations to be made to the President.
+These committees will not constitute an additional level of review but will function only as advisory within the existing review process at the vice-presidential level.
+The committees will comprise a broadly representative group of full Professors with acknowledged distinction.
+Terms, scope, and internal working procedures will be determined collaboratively among the committees and the appointing vice presidents.